joshuarudd/typeset.css/README.md

 ### When to use this

 Any time you have stripped a browser’s default styles or haven’t specified styles for content elements, use UGC Styles.
-It’s great for blog posts, comments and other user-generated content because it ensures that the content will be rendered properly.
-(How many times have we reset CSS and forgotten to include styles for code snippets, ordered lists, etc.?)
+It’s great for:

+* Blog posts
+* Articles
+* Comments
+* Helper text in web apps
+* and any other content blocks on a page

+Never again add content to your web page just to find that you don’t have a consistent style for it&trade;.

 ### Why this was made